changeworld/azure-docs.zh-tw/articles/spring-cloud/spring-cloud-howto-github-actions.md

 name: Steeltoe-CD

 # Controls when the action will run.
 Triggers the workflow on push or pull request
-# events but only for the master branch
+# events but only for the main branch
 on:
   push:
-    branches: [ master ]
+    branches: [ main]

 # A workflow run is made up of one or more jobs that can run sequentially or in parallel
 jobs: